cem313/cem313/README.md

 - 👋 Hi, I’m @cem313
-- 👀 I’m interested in music, hiking, learning
+- 👀 I’m interested in music, hiking, learning different things
-- 🌱 I’m currently learning a lovely jimi hendrix song, python
 - 💞️ I’m looking to collaborate on different projects with shared interests
 - 📫 How to reach me ... tbd